“Bahnhofstrasse”, a poem written in 1918 after Joyce had had his first attack of glaucoma in Bahnhofstrasse in 1917.

 Dick & Davy

-Mensa for medical students, designed by Hannes Vogel, based on (Gogarty’s and Joyce’s) “Medical Dick” and “Medical Davy”.
-Fascinating quotations in several languages and astrological motifs from Ulysses.
+Mensa for medical students, designed by Hannes Vogel (1990), based on (Gogarty’s and Joyce’s) “Medical Dick” and “Medical Davy”.
+The relevant Ulysses passage is in several languages on the outside pillars.
+The ceiling represents the night sky of 16 June 1904.

 Zum Weissen Kreuz